 On the other hand, I feel that there is a similar aspect when working with lacquer.
 The process of painting and polishing over and over to express the beautiful luster of the surface is a time for me to face myself and improve myself.
 In modern society, where it is easy to turn our attention to the outside, we believe that it is important to face ourselves and know ourselves in order to live a richer life.

 Lips have various shapes as organs that express emotions peculiar to humans.
-I feel that complex human emotions such as happiness, anger, sorrow, love and hate are an indispensable attraction that makes people human.
+I feel that complex human emotions such as happiness, anger, sadness, and love/hate are an indispensable attraction that makes people who they are.